invertase/react-native-firebase/docs/index.md

 ## Expo

-Integration with Expo is possible in both bare workflow and [custom managed workflow](https://docs.expo.io/workflow/customizing/) via [config plugins](https://docs.expo.io/guides/config-plugins/).
+Integration with Expo is possible in both Bare Workflow, and [custom Managed Workflow](https://docs.expo.io/workflow/customizing/) via [config plugins](https://docs.expo.io/guides/config-plugins/).

 React Native Firebase cannot be used in the "Expo Go" app, because [it requires custom native code](https://docs.expo.io/workflow/customizing/).

 ### Expo Bare Workflow
+Where possible, it is recommended by the Expo team to use Managed Workflow.

 If you're using [Bare Workflow](https://docs.expo.io/introduction/managed-vs-bare/#bare-workflow), please follow the above [Android Setup](/#2-android-setup) and [iOS Setup](/#3-ios-setup) steps.

 ### Expo Managed Workflow

-Since Expo Go will not work with react-native-firebase, the suggested workflow is to use a [custom development client](https://docs.expo.dev/clients/getting-started/).
-If starting a new app, you can run `npx create-react-native-app -t with-dev-client` to have this set up automatically.
-It will also allow you to use the Expo Application Service (EAS Build) do the Android and iOS builds.
+Since Expo Go will not work with react-native-firebase, the suggested workflow is to use a [custom development client]([https://docs.expo.dev/clients/getting-started/](https://docs.expo.dev/develop/development-builds/create-a-build/).

+Follow [these directions](https://docs.expo.dev/get-started/create-a-project/) to create a new Expo project.

-After installing the `@react-native-firebase/app` NPM package, add the [config plugin](https://docs.expo.io/guides/config-plugins/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.
+To install React Native Firebase, use the command `npx expo install @react-native-firebase/app`.
+After installing, add the [config plugin](https://docs.expo.dev/config-plugins/introduction/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.

 Also, you must provide paths to the `google-services.json` and `GoogleService-Info.plist` files by specifying the [`expo.android.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile-1) and [`expo.ios.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile) fields respectively.